 For science and engineering majors.
-Atomic nature of matter, stoichiometry, chemical reactions, periodic table, gas laws, thermo chemistry, and quantum concepts.
-Three hours of lecture and four hours laboratory.
+This course focuses on the fundamentals of chemical structures: atomic nature of matter, atomic structure, periodic trends, quantum concepts, molecular structure, and chemical reactions.
+Three hours of lecture and four hours of laboratory.
+This class may include students from multiple sections.
 (NS)